alfiecg24/TrollInstallerX/README.md

 TrollInstallerX will automatically choose the best exploit for your device.
 However, in some cases, you may want to choose a specific exploit.
 To do this, simply open the settings view and select the exploit that you want to use.
 Once you have selected it, press the "Install TrollStore" button and TrollInstallerX will use the exploit you have chosen.

-**Note**: iOS 16.2 - 16.6.1 require an internet connection in order for TrollInstallerX to download the kernelcache and patchfind it.
-If your device is unable to obtain a reliable internet connection, you will need to manually supply the kernelcache yourself.
+**Note**: iOS 16.2 - 16.6.1 and iOS 15.7.2 - 15.8.2 require an internet connection in order for TrollInstallerX to download the kernelcache and patchfind it.

 ## FAQ
 > Why am I stuck at "Exploiting kernel"?